Two-dimensional perturbative scalar QFT and Atiyah-Segal gluing: Introduction

 \subsection{Plan of the paper}

 Let us briefly outline the plan of the paper. \begin{itemize} \item In Section \ref{sec:CFT} we recall some facts on classical field theory and free massive scalar field theory. \item In Section \ref{sec:pert_quant}, we define the perturbative quantization of scalar field theory on manifolds with boundary\footnote{Our approach is slightly different from the one in \cite{CMRQ}: we use the second-order formalism whereas \cite{CMRQ} works in the first order.
 Also, a technical point: we use a different extension of boundary fields into the bulk, for the splitting of fields as boundary fields plus fluctuations, -- we use the extension as a solution of equations of motion whereas \cite{CMRQ} uses a ``discontinuous extention.''
-We plan to discuss the relation between the two approaches in a future publication.}. \item In Section \ref{sec:gluing}, we show how to heuristically derive gluing formulae for regularized determinants and Green's functions from formal Fubini theorems for path integrals.
-These gluing formulae have been proven in other contexts in the literature, and we briefly review these results. \item In Section \ref{sec:tadpoles} we study the regularization of tadpole diagrams and how it interacts with gluing. \item In Section \ref{sec:Fubini} we state and prove Theorem \ref{thm:ASgluingIntro} above (in the general form). \item In Section \ref{sec:functor} we promote our results to the functorial framework and state and prove Theorem \ref{thm:functor intro} above. \item In Appendix \ref{App: Examples} we present a collection of explicit examples of zeta-regularized determinants and tadpole functions (and gluing thereof) and Dirichlet-to-Neumann operators.
+We plan to discuss the relation between the two approaches in a future publication.}.
+We use heuristics of path integrals to motivate our construction and then give rigorous definitions and proofs. \item In Section \ref{sec:gluing}, we show how to heuristically derive gluing formulae for regularized determinants and Green's functions from formal Fubini theorems for path integrals.
+These gluing formulae have been proven in other contexts in the literature, and we briefly review these mathematical results. \item In Section \ref{sec:tadpoles} we study the regularization of tadpole diagrams and how it interacts with gluing. \item In Section \ref{sec:Fubini}, we state and prove Theorem \ref{thm:ASgluingIntro} above (in the general form). \item In Section \ref{sec:functor}, we promote our results to the functorial framework and state and prove Theorem \ref{thm:functor intro} above. \item In Appendix \ref{App: Examples}, we present a collection of explicit examples of zeta-regularized determinants and tadpole functions (and gluing thereof) and Dirichlet-to-Neumann operators.
 We prove that the Dirichlet-to-Neumann operator differs from the square root of the Helmholtz operator on the boundary by a pseudodifferential operator of order $\leq -2$ (a sharp bound) -- Proposition \ref{prop:delta regularity}. \item In Appendix \ref{app: trace anomaly} we discuss the relation of the tadpole and the stress-energy tensor, and obtain the trace anomaly. \end{itemize}